 - Determining first rich content item in the first set of rich content items that meet a context condition that is indicative of a rich content item providing contextual information of both elements of the question query and the answer query; and

 - Preferentially selecting from the first content items relative to the second rich content items to be provided as one or more answer rich content items.

-How Question Answering with Rich Content Works
+How Question Answering with Rich Content Images Works

 The second step is to get an answer, in this case, “Olympia”.

 This algorithm then takes the original question, the original answer, and the contextual query (the two joined together in this instance), and runs all three on an image search.
-It compares the images returned for all three, and chooses the most relevant, and possibly the most important.
+It compares the images returned for all three and chooses the most relevant, and possibly the most important.
 To do that in part, it could look at the PageRanks of the pages the pictures appear upon.

 It then displays the image it might show.
 For the “capital of Washington” query, there’s a picture and a map.
 They are likely from Google’s collection of images, and Google Maps.
-Searches for the capitals of other states show a similar pattern combining image with map.
+Searches for the capitals of other states show a similar pattern combining an image with a map.

-Google seems to have their images much more organized now than they have in past years.
+Google seems to have its images much more organized now than they have in past years.
 And they seem to have a lot of confidence that pictures they might show in knowledge panels and one boxes are going to be correct.